snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 - Purple 832HD is Trial 8
 - Green 353ND is Trial 3
 - Black 301 is Trial 4

+- Overall the I/V behvior in the negative and positive regions had similar slope behavior.
+The trend was mostly observed for the resistivity plots as well but 301 and 353ND had some noticeable deviations

 ---
 ## Empty